Hong Kong Hustle: East Meets West at This Asian Port

-On the island, you can get nearly anywhere without even going outside via breezeways and the in the world.
+On the island, you can get nearly anywhere without even going outside via breezeways and the longest outdoor escalator system in the world.
 The malls here are enormous and you can go from the fanciest three-star Michelin restaurants to wet markets and street food in a matter of minutes.
 There’s everything from Ladurée to Garrett Popcorn, and it’s like the whole world has converged on one city.
 Here’s how to make sense of it all.

 Where to Stay

-is another legendary Asian hospitality group with a couple of standout hotels in prime locations whether you prefer staying on the Kowloon Peninsula or Hong Kong Island.
-The has more rooms and is closer to where most of the locals live, while is in the middle of the central business district and has more stately, European-influenced decor, with nearly 800 Austrian and Venetian crystal chandeliers (including one in every guest room!) and the largest landscape painting in the world, consisting of 250 panels of Chinese silk.
+The Kowloon Shangri-La has more rooms and is closer to where most of the locals live.
+Island Shangri-La is in the middle of the central business district.
+It has more stately, European-influenced decor, with nearly 800 Austrian and Venetian crystal chandeliers and the largest landscape painting in the world, consisting of 250 panels of Chinese silk.
 Cruise up and down in the bubble elevator to properly admire all 16 stories of The Great Motherland of China mural.

 At all three of these hotels, I was greeted with a pot of warm tea waiting in my room upon check-in, as is Chinese tradition.